-Daily breakfast and four dinners are included at the hotel.
-For 2020 departures you may pre-book dinner at the hotel for two nights at £29 per person or three nights at £43 per person.
+If you wish to dine in at the hotel, you may pre-book dinner for two additional nights at £29 per person, or dinner for three additional nights at £43 per person.

 All transfer times listed here are approximate, and dependent on traffic.
 If you have a question regarding transfer times please don't hesitate to contact us.

 |Larnaca Airport||Kyrenia||1 hr 30 mins plus time for border crossing|

 |Paphos Airport||2 hrs 15 mins plus time for border crossing|

 We want to ensure you make the correct choice before you book your holiday with us.
 If you have any concerns regarding the suitabilty of the holiday due to reduced mobility we would encourage you to call us to discuss these concerns.
 General information on mobility in connection with our tours can be found here.

 All British passport holders visiting Northern Cyprus are required to have at least 6 months validity on their passports from date of entry.